mozilla/universal-search/docs/metrics.md

 - **URL bar** — the unified address + search bar at the top of the browser.
 - **Popup** — the popup that appears when you begin typing into the URL bar.
 - **Search** — the full lifecycle, beginning when the user types a key into the url bar, and ending when the user either chooses an item from or otherwise dismisses the popup.
+- **Recommendation** - the recommendation UI inserted into the popup by this add-on.

 ## Data collection